-If we are unable to advance our drug candidates to clinical development, obtain regulatory approval for our drug candidates, including for avapritinib for additional indications or in additional geographies, and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.
+If we are unable to advance our drug candidates to clinical development, obtain regulatory approval for our drug candidates, including for avapritinib and pralsetinib for additional indications or in additional geographies, and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.

-We have only three drug candidates currently in clinical development: avapritinib, pralsetinib and fisogatinib.
-In addition, the FDA accepted our IND application for BLU-263 for indolent SM and recently notified us that we are permitted to proceed with clinical development under the IND.
-We currently plan to initiate a Phase 1 trial in healthy volunteers in June 2020.
-All of our other drug candidates are currently in pre-clinical or earlier stages of development.
+We have four drug candidates currently in clinical development: avapritinib, pralsetinib, fisogatinib and BLU-263.
+All of our other drug candidates and development candidates are currently in pre-clinical or earlier stages of development.
 We have invested significant efforts and financial resources in the identification and pre-clinical development of kinase inhibitors, including the development of our drugs and drug candidates.
-Our ability to generate drug revenues, if ever, will depend heavily on the successful development and commercialization of our drugs and drug candidates.
-Each of our drug candidates, including avapritinib for additional indications or in additional geographies, will require additional pre-clinical or clinical development, management of clinical, pre-clinical and manufacturing activities, regulatory approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we generate any revenues from drug sales.
-Further clinical development, manufacturing and regulatory activities, and substantial investment will be required before we may obtain marketing approval for avapritinib for additional indications or in additional geographies, if at all.
+Our ability to generate substantial drug revenues, if ever, will depend heavily on the successful development and commercialization of our drugs and drug candidates.
+Each of our drug candidates, including avapritinib and pralsetinib for additional indications or in additional geographies, will require additional pre-clinical or clinical development, management of clinical, pre-clinical and manufacturing activities, regulatory approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we generate substantial revenues from drug sales.
+Further clinical development, manufacturing and regulatory activities, and substantial investment will be required before we may obtain marketing approval for avapritinib and pralsetinib for additional indications or in additional geographies, if at all.
 In addition, for some of our drug candidates, in order to select patients most likely to respond to treatment and rapidly confirm mechanistic and clinical proof-of-concept, or to identify appropriate patients for any drug candidates for which we obtain approval, we may be required or we may seek to develop companion diagnostic tests, which are assays or tests to identify an appropriate patient population.
-For example, we have entered into agreements with third parties to develop and commercialize companion diagnostics for avapritinib in order to identify GIST patients with the PDGFRA D842V mutation, fisogatinib in order to identify HCC patients with FGFR4 pathway activation and pralsetinib in order to identify NSCLC patients with RET fusions.
+For example, we have entered into or plan to enter into agreements with third parties to develop and/or commercialize companion diagnostics for avapritinib in order to identify GIST patients with the PDGFRA D842V mutation, fisogatinib in order to identify HCC patients with FGFR4 pathway activation and pralsetinib in order to identify NSCLC patients with RET fusions and medullary thyroid carcinoma, or MTC patients with RET mutations.
 Companion diagnostic tests are subject to regulation as medical devices and must themselves be cleared or approved for marketing by the FDA or certain other foreign regulatory agencies before we may commercialize our drug candidates.
 The success of our approved drugs and drug candidates will depend on several factors, including the following: